marhano/cordova_plugin_faceme/DEVELOPERS.md

 ## 7. Modify plugin.xml:
    - Open the plugin.xml file in VSCode.
    - Find the `<feature>` tag and modify the Android project with an appropriate package name (e.g., inc.bastion.pluginname.PluginName).
 Ensure that the separator is a dot (".") for it to work correctly.
+   - Find the `<source-file>` change the target-dir to the package name swap the "." with "/" of the packange name (e.g., target-dir="src/inc/bastion/pluginame/PluginName").
    - Open the `PluginName.java` from `src/android/PluginName.java` and do the same with the package name (e.g, package inc.bastion.pluginname).

 ## 8. Create package.json file: